2023 Florida Gators baseball team: Previous season

 In a SEC baseball tournament marred by significant weather delays, the Gators were able to overcome a second-round loss to Texas A&M by winning their next three games, including a semifinal win to avenge their earlier second round loss to the Aggies, to set up a Championship Game against the regular season champion Volunteers.
 Florida was able to stymie the prolific Volunteers offense for the first four innings, but ultimately surrendered the first seven runs of the game in a 5–8 loss.

 Florida's run in the SEC Tournament proved to be enough to earn a No. 13 national seed, and host the Gainesville Regional.
 After a second-round loss to the Oklahoma Sooners, Florida was able to hold off Central Michigan with a 6–5 victory in the elimination game to set up a rematch against Oklahoma in the regional final.
 Florida was able to take the first game with a 7–2 victory to set up a winner-take-all game for the right to advance to the Super Regional against Virginia Tech.
 Florida got a 2–1 lead in the seventh inning before a 5-hour, 33-minute rain delay struck Gainesville.
 Florida was able to add to their lead to obtain a 3–1 advantage over the Sooners in the bottom of the seventh inning, but surrendered four runs in the top of the eighth inning, and was only able to make up one of the runs in the bottom of the ninth inning.
 As a result, their season came to a close with a late-night, rain delayed, 4–5 home loss to the eventual national runners-up.

+Preseason

+Preseason SEC awards and honors

+Outfielder and catcher, Wyatt Langford and BT Riopelle, respectively, were named to the All-SEC preseason first-team.

+Coaches poll

+The SEC baseball coaches' poll was released on February 9, 2023.